Why People Are So Obsessed With The Fish Man From

 Warning: Spoilers ahead for the film The Shape of Water.

 Hollywood's next big sex symbol doesn't even have a name.
 Actually, he's not a man at all, and he might not really have a gender, either.
-He's a humanoid creature who has both lungs and gills — he's a fishman, and he's the star of Guillermo Del Toro's film The Shape of Water, which arrives in theaters today.
+He's a humanoid creature who has both lungs and gills — he's a fishman, and he's the star of Guillermo Del Toro's film The Shape of Water.

 In the film, the fishman is referred to as "the asset" or simply as "him."
 Played by the statuesque Doug Jones, the fishman is at least six-foot-seven.
 He has flippers instead of hands, a scaly back, and eyelids that operate vertically.
 And, when he's emotional, his murky, viscous body emits a blue light.
 He is unequivocally very attractive.